-We are seeking a Book Review Editor who specializes in medieval/early modern studies.
-The Book Review Editor is responsible for tracking new books in the field, ensuring that apt and competent reviewers are found for those books chosen for review, and supervising the timely submission, editing, and editorial production of those reviews.
+We are also seeking a Book Review Editor who specializes in Modern Studies.
+The Book Review Editor is responsible to keep abreast of new books in the field, ensure that apt and competent reviewers are found for those books chosen for review, and see to the timely submission, editing, and editorial production of those reviews.
 The Book Review Editor also serves as the head of the Book Review section.

-• Possess interest and ability to work closely with the Editors and Editorial Board
+• be able to work closely with other Editors and the Editorial Board.

-• Possess a strong track record of scholarship in Jewish Studies
+• have a strong track record of scholarship in Jewish Studies.

 • a complete CV

-James Loeffler, University of Virginia; co-editor, AJS Review
+James Loeffler, Johns Hopkins University; Co-Editor, AJS Review

 These positions fall under the general category of service to the profession and are unpaid positions.
 If your current employment does not include service to the profession as part of your overall workload (e.g., if you are employed in a teaching-only position or as a freelancer), please know that we truly value your knowledge and expertise but also understand if you choose not to apply.
 Please keep this in mind when deciding whether or not to apply.